Create a Website Account - Manage notification subscriptions, save form progress and more.

 If you have questions about the mosquito spray schedule, contact the Parks Superintendent by phone at 713-662-8116 or 713-662-8280.

-You have to fill out a public information form and submit it to the City Clerk.
-The form can be picked up at City Hall or obtained by following the link below.
+You have to fill out a public information request and submit it to the City Clerk.
+The request may be submitted online by following the link below or the form can be picked up at Bellaire City Hall.

 Digital books, digital audiobooks, comics, and movies are available for loan through Overdrive and Hoopla apps with just your Bellaire City Library card.
 Your library card must be current and not have a fine of $10.00 or greater.
 There is no cost to borrowing e-books and there are never any fines.